hilogames/HLSpriteKit/README.md

- * Right before a gesture recognizer starts recognizing, in `gestureRecognizer:shouldReceiveTouch:`, your scene sets the gesture recognizer's target (object and selector) to the most relevant receiver node.
+ * Right before a gesture recognizer starts recognizing, in `gestureRecognizer:shouldReceiveTouch:`, your scene sets the gesture recognizer’s target (object and selector) to the most relevant receiver node.
 As the gesture is recognized, that node will get the calls.